Health insurance covers medical or hospital expenses if you get sick, have an accident or need an operation.

 Switching – what to look out for

 If you switch, your new insurer may impose waiting periods for any extra benefits available on your new plan.
-Your old insurer may also insist on you paying the government health insurance levy upfront if you switch.
+Your old insurer may also insist on you paying the government health insurance levy upfront if you switch mid-term.
 More detailed information on the switching policy of individual providers is available on the Health Insurance Authority’s (HIA) website.
 It is very important to check this information before you switch.

 Reasons why you might want to change your health insurance